lennertderyck/custom-elements/README.md

 **lowc** Set any text whitin an html-element in lowercase.

 ### Tags - Second Part
-When the css class can be used to define different parts of an html-element (like a top border or left margin) the folling tags are used to define wich part we want to call of that element.
+When the css class can be used to define different parts of an html-element (like a top border or left margin) the following tags are used to define wich part we want to call of that element.

 **[first part]-x**
 Calls the left and right part of an element.